esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >(CCA) is a free color contrast checker tool that allows you to easily determine the contrast ratio of two colors using an eyedropper tool.
 > This desktop application works anywhere on your screen–not just the web browser.

+## WCAG Color Contrast Guidelines

+WCAG 2 Guidelines to check when designing UI for varied color perception:

+>-   **Body text:** with a minimum ratio of  4.5 : 1 and enhanced ratio 7 : 1
+>-   **Large-scale text (120-150% larger than body text):** minimum ratio of  3 : 1 and enhanced ratio 4.5 : 1
+>-   **Active user interface components and graphical objects such as icons and graphs:** minimum ratio of  3 : 1 and enhanced ratio not defin

 ## Useful resources
 TODO: Add more  useful links.